steverafferty/leadconduit-integrations/index.md

 # 7. Appendix B - Updated Conventions

 Over time, we realize or discover new, better ways to do things in integration modules.
 But because there are so many modules, it's not usually worthwhile to revisit all of them at once to make those changes.
 Instead, we try to make these changes when we're fixing a bug or adding a feature to a module.
 The list below are updates that should be made whenever feasible.

+## Remove `type` from integration modules

+The type of an integration was sometimes included in the `exports` of those modules (e.g., `type: 'outbound'`).
+This information is now provided in the `.md` metadata files in `docs/`, and should be removed from the integration module.

 ## Throw errors for missing environment variables